sarahmhooper/DICOMDataExtractor/README.md

 ## Example usage

 #### Example 1.
-Save all metadata from each DICOM folder without saving any pixel data.
+Save all metadata from each DICOM folder without saving any pixel data
 We can save all of the DICOM metadata from each DICOM file into a CSV without saving any pixel data by setting ``write_pixeldata=False``:
 ```
 python run_crawler.py --dicom_folders "['storage/dicom_folder1','storage/dicom_folder2']" --output_id 'example1' --n_procs 1 --write_pixeldata False --eval_3d_scans False